LibraRex

 Confirmation dialog before sign-out.
 Clears session and returns to the auth screen.

-Branded auth screen with LibraRex dragon logo, wordmark, and "Your book kingdom" tagline.
+Branded auth screen with the LibraRex T-Rex mascot badge, wordmark, and "Your library app" tagline.

 📚 Book Collection Management